 Klaus, a new animated movie exclusively on Netflix brings both holiday cheer and nostalgia in a new storytelling way.
 The premise of the movie is Jesper, a postman in Smeerensburg befriends toy-maker Klaus, and they deliver a sleigh full of joy and gifts that melt a feud.
 Titan Books just published the art of the movie, and we found the book to be insightful and entertaining.
 Take a look behind the creation of the new hit movie!
+Check out sustainabilitystreet and get all such interesting movies.

 About the Book and Movie